ds300/derivablejs/README.md

 - It encourages a cleaner separation of concerns. e.g. decoupling pure derivation from side-effecting change listeners.
 - It has good taste, e.g. prohibiting cyclical updates (state changes causing state changes), dealing gracefully with 'dead' derivation branches, etc.

-Drawbacks?
-Benchmark this shit.

-\* Well, the fact that a GC-esque mark-and-sweep algorithm is being used to propagate change in a FRP-ish value graph is novel, I'm pretty sure.
+\* I'm pretty sure.
 I did a lot of digging.

-\*\* Potentially-wasteful recomputations are a necessary side effect of fully automatic memory management.
+\*\* Potentially-wasteful recomputations seem to be a necessary side effect of fully automatic memory management.
 In normal usage, however, they should be extremely rare.

 ## Model